i-am-pierre/dotfiles/README.md

 ## Notes

 - The `install.sh` script uses `stow` to symlink config files from the repo.
-- On macOS, it generates proper `asdf` completions and sets up `zsh`.
 - Compatible with XDG directories.
 - You can re-run the script anytime to reapply settings or stow updates.